open-meteo/open-meteo/docs/getting-started.md

 - Download commands for weather datasets
 - File-based database to store all downloaded datasets

 The HTTP server and download commands are developed using the Vapor Swift framework and compile to a single binary `openmeteo-api`.

 Once the binary is available, you can start an HTTP server and download weather data from open-data sources.
-The file based database is automatically created as soon as the first data is downloaded.
+The file based database is automatically created as soon aa first data are downloaded.

 Hardware requirements:
-- A relatively modern CPU with SIMD instructions. x86_64 and arm are supported
+- A relatively modern CPU with SIMD instructions. `x86_64` and `arm` are supported
 - At least 8 GB memory.
 16 GB recommended.
-To download and process data, many steps require temporary memory.
 - For all forecast data, 150 GB disk space are recommended.
-If only a smaller selection for weather variables is used, just a couple of GB are fine.
+If only a small selection for weather variables is used, just a couple of GB are fine.

 ## Running the API
 There are different option to run Open-Meteo: Docker, native and with prebuilt ubuntu focal packages.